The Fall Futures and Pasts Festival Information

 Look Back Bores Logo

 A one-of-a-kind walking tour led by Simon Wolstencroft and Jackie O’Malley, who bring their popular podcast Funky Si's A-Z of Manchester to life.
 Walk with them through the streets of Manchester as Simon shares first-hand tales from the city’s music scene.
 From iconic venues to hidden corners where musical history was made, this immersive tour brings Manchester’s post-punk and alternative legacy vividly to life.
 The walk will last for 90 minutes.
-Limited spaces, so registration to secure a spot on the walk is essential.
-Details to follow.
+This event is limited capacity and is now fully booked.

 Funky Si's Walking Tour